 These will become your ‘resolutions’, in the form of visualisations and positive manifestations.
-Studies show that visualisation or 'manifesting', creating mental images of the future, is able to improve performance and help change one's reality.
+Studies show that visualisation or 'manifesting', creating mental images of the future, can help improve performance and change one's reality.
 Therefore, rather than making goals that you can 'achieve' or 'not achieve', these visualisations can serve as an inspiration and guide for your behaviour and choices throughout the year.

-The key to successful visualisation is thinking like it has already happened, that you have already achieved what you are wanting.
+The key to successful visualisation is thinking as if it has already happened, that you have already achieved what you are wanting.
 To convert your ideas from the above exercise into clear visualisations, start each sentence with a definite, as follows:

-"I am calm and manage stress well as a result of a regular meditation practice"
+"I am calm and manage stress well as a result of my regular meditation practice."

 James Clear, in his book Atomic Habits, writes about how successful habits begin with identity.
 You must first know who you want to become!
 This will then serve to guide your choices.
 By shifting your focus from the outcome e.g. "I will run 3 times per week", to the identity "I am fit, healthy, and love running", you can then take small steps that reinforce your identity, letting your identity drive your habits.
 You can of course then create specific goals to work at based upon this identity, if this is something that motivates you.